magland/simple_ans/README.md

 ## Simple benchmark

 You can run a very simple benchmark that compares simple_ans with `zlib`, `zstandard`, and `lzma` at various compression levels for a toy dataset of quantized Gaussian noise.
-See [devel/benchmark.py](./devel/benchmark.py) and [devel/benchmark.sh](./devel/benchmark_ans_only.py).
+See [devel/benchmark.py](./devel/benchmark.py) and [devel/benchmark_ans_only.py](./devel/benchmark_ans_only.py).

-The benchmark.py runs in a CI environment and produces the following graph:
+The benchmark.py also runs in a CI environment and produces the following graph:

 ![Benchmark](https://github.com/magland/simple_ans/blob/benchmark-results/benchmark-results/benchmark.png?raw=true)